 1. Make the UAW give up job banks.

-Job banks allows people who would otherwise be laid off to get paid their salary and benefit’s while playing gin rummy.
+Job banks allow people who would otherwise be laid off to get paid their salary and benefits while playing gin rummy.
 It is probably the one part of the contract that is symbolic of the contentiousness of the UAW.
-Its been awhile since I got my degree in accounting, but I believe the basics still apply, an accountant does not make a variable expense into a fixed expense.
+Its been a while since I got my degree in accounting, but I believe the basics still apply, an accountant does not make a variable expense into a fixed expense.

 Give the credit to any auto that meets the 30mpg?